-Social networks are an important part of our lives, especially Facebook.
-For years, we have been adding our photos and videos of memorable moments.
-We don't necessarily want to delete them so that we can review the good times we had together.
-Moreover, abandoned accounts are easy prey for the identity theft and the fraud.
+Social networks play an important role in our lives, especially Facebook.
+For years, we've been adding our photos and our videos memorable moments.
+We don't necessarily want to delete them so that we can revisit the good times we've had together.

 In this case, the posts, vacation photos and videos shared will remain available.
 Only the audience with whom the content was originally shared will be able to view it.

-The request to transform a Facebook account into a memorial account can be made by clicking here.
-You must provide your loved one's death certificate and contact information.
+The request to transform a Facebook account into a commemoration account can be made by clicking here.
+You will need to provide your loved one's death certificate and contact details.
 After verification, the account will be transformed into a memorial account, unless the deceased had indicated his or her wish to have the account deleted after his or her death.

 For this type of account, the expression "in memory of"will be displayed next to the name of the deceased.
 Birthday reminders will no longer be sent.
-Depending on the privacy settings, the memorial account may be used by loved ones to share memories.
+Depending on privacy settings, the memorial account can be used by loved ones to share memories.

-During our lifetime, it is possible to choose a designated person "legatee" who can manage the memorial account.
-This person will be able to edit the profile and cover photos and also pin a post in tribute to the deceased.
+During our lifetime, we can choose a person to be our "legatee". who can manage the memorial account.
+This person will be able to modify the profile and cover photos, and also pin a publication in tribute to the deceased.

-To do this you can go to the account settings :
+To do this, go to your account settings :

-- Facebook.com site: Settings and Privacy -> Settings -> General -> Commemoration Settings
+- Facebook.com: Settings and Privacy -> Settings -> General -> Commemoration settings

-- Facebook application: Settings and Privacy -> Settings -> Personal and Account Information -> Account Ownership and Control -> Memorialization Settings
+- Facebook application: Settings and privacy -> Settings -> Personal and account information -> Account ownership and control -> Commemoration settings

-The Facebook account can be deleted directly from the profile of the deceased :
+The Facebook account can be deleted directly from the deceased's profile :

-- Facebook.com site: Settings and Privacy -> Settings -> Your Facebook Information -> Deactivate and Delete
+- Facebook.com: Settings and privacy -> Settings -> Your Facebook information -> Deactivation and deletion

-- Facebook application: Settings and Privacy -> Settings -> Personal and Account Information -> Account Ownership and Control -> Deactivation and Removal
+- Facebook application: Settings and privacy -> Settings -> Personal and account information -> Account ownership and control -> Deactivation and deletion

-Facebook has set up a form which allows you to report the death to delete the account.
-To do so, you must provide a document confirming that you are a close family member or an executor of the account holder's estate, as well as the death certificate of your loved one.
+Facebook has set up a death notification form to delete the account.
+To do this, you need to provide a document confirming that you are a close family member or executor of the account holder, as well as your loved one's death certificate.

 According to analysis by researchers at the Oxford Internet Institute (OII) in 2019, the dead could outnumber the living on Facebook within fifty years .